nurme-ave/color-scheme-generator-api/README.md

 - a hovering 'Copied!' text when the password has been copied on the clipboard

 New things learned:
-- retrieve data from an API
+- retrieve data from an API utilizing fetch()
 - manipulate the data retrieved from the API

 The page was built first for desktop and then I optimized it for mobile view.